Jesse Owens: 1936 Berlin Summer Olympics

 After the parade, Owens was not permitted to enter through the main doors of the Waldorf Astoria New York and instead forced to travel up to the reception honoring him in a freight elevator.
 President Franklin D. Roosevelt (FDR) never invited Jesse Owens to the White House following his triumphs at the Olympic Games.
 When the Democrats bid for his support, Owens rejected those overtures: as a staunch Republican, he endorsed Alf Landon, Roosevelt's Republican opponent in the 1936 presidential race.

-Owens joined the Republican Party after returning from Europe and was paid to campaign for African American votes for the Republican presidential nominee Alf Landon in the 1936 presidential election.
+Owens was employed to do campaign outreach for African American votes for Landon in the 1936 presidential election.

 Life after the Olympics

 Owens was quoted saying the secret behind his success was, "I let my feet spend as little time on the ground as possible.
 From the air, fast down, and from the ground, fast up."

-After the games had ended, the entire Olympic team was invited to compete in Sweden.
-Owens decided to capitalize on his success by returning to the United States to take up some of the more lucrative endorsement offers.
-United States athletic officials were furious and withdrew his amateur status, which immediately ended his career.
+After the 1936 Olympics, Avery Brundage organized a grueling European exhibition tour to profit the AAU and USOC, both of which he led.
+Owens, exhausted but pressured to compete, ran multiple races across Europe with little rest, food, or support.
+Despite such treatment, Brundage continued booking events across Scandinavia.
+Owens, drained and frustrated, eventually refused to continue.
+Brundage retaliated by having Owens permanently suspended from amateur competition which immediately ended his career.
 Owens was angry and stated that "A fellow desires something for himself."
+As Ruth Owens later recalled, "That Avery Brundage feller tore a big hole inside Jesse."
 Owens argued that the racial discrimination he had faced throughout his athletic career, such as not being eligible for scholarships in college and therefore being unable to take classes between training and working to pay his way, meant he had to give up on amateur athletics in pursuit of financial gain elsewhere.

-Owens returned home from the 1936 Olympics with four gold medals and international fame, yet had difficulty finding work.
-He took on menial jobs as a gas station attendant, playground janitor, and manager of a dry cleaning firm.
-He also raced against amateurs and horses for cash.

-Owens was prohibited from making appearances at amateur sporting events to bolster his profile, and he found out that the commercial offers had all but disappeared.
-In 1937, he briefly toured with a twelve-piece jazz band under contract with Consolidated Artists but found it unfulfilling.
-He also made appearances at baseball games and other events.
-Finally, Willis Ward—a friend and former competitor from the University of Michigan—brought Owens to Detroit in 1942 to work at Ford Motor Company as Assistant Personnel Director.
-Owens later became a director, in which capacity he worked until 1946.
-In the late 1940s, he moved his family to Chicago and opened his own public relations agency.
-He would remain based in Chicago for most of the rest of his life.